Aakash Repeater Courses

-Class 10 Science Chapter 1 notes cover all the important concepts from the chapter, which are also significant for various competitive exams.
-These NCERT Notes for Chemical Reactions and Equations help you revise key topics from the NCERT textbook during CBSE Board exam preparation.
-The notes include important examples that are frequently asked in exams, making them perfect for quick revision.
+This article covers all the important concepts from the chapter, which are also significant for various competitive exams.
+These NCERT Notes for Class 10 Science for Chemical Reactions and Equations discuss in detail the common chemical reactions that occur in our daily surroundings and help you revise key topics for CBSE Board exam preparation.
+These notes include important examples that are frequently asked in exams, making them perfect for quick revision.

 The change of one chemical substance into another is known as a chemical reaction.
 Rusting of iron, curdling of milk, and respiration are examples of chemical reactions.
-The formed substance in a chemical reaction is completely different from its original substance, this process is an indication of a complete chemical reaction.
+The formed substance in a chemical reaction is completely different from its original substance; this process is an indication of a complete chemical reaction.
 Also, a chemical reaction is a process in which the rearrangement of atoms takes place, which leads to the formation of new compounds.

 Reactants-